ReSearchITEng/kubeadm-playbook/README.md

 # What is it:
 For 3 years we keep on gathering best guidelines and growing this project for best kubernetes **cluster installation + addons**.
 It's gluing: kubeadm, offical helm charts for various addons, fine-tunings from docs and best practices.

 All based purely on kubeadm and official helm charts.
 It tries to bring together most (if not all) the steps to get from a freshly installed linux to a working k8s cluster.
 Its vision is to find and integrate the best tools out there (while using KISS priciple).

 # Why
 Going beyond minikube, making your own (usually on prem) k8s cluster (with the usuall addons installed) is still too hard or needlesly complex.
 Kubeadm is so strong now, that complex projects don't make sense.
-The we felt that what is missing is getting things before and after the cluster installation, and getting an initial (simple/generic) platform up.
+The we felt that what is missing is getting things before and after the cluster installation, to get an initial (but reasonable) platform up.

 # What it makes it different:
 - pure kubeadm based (all needless complexity removed); the stronger kubeadm will be, the smaller this project!